-Facing new financial pressures from COVID-19, a growing number of institutions are contemplating furloughs as a way to avoid layoffs, retain staff, and generate short-term salary savings.
-Some are indefinitely furloughing staff whose jobs cannot be performed remotely.
+Facing unprecedented financial pressures due to COVID-19, some institutions are contemplating furloughs as a way to avoid layoffs, retain staff, and generate short-term salary savings.
+Some are indefinitely furloughing staff whose jobs cannot be performed remotely or have been disproportionately impacted by the pandemic.
 Others are asking all staff to take a pre-defined number of furlough days.

 But most institutions haven’t considered furloughs since the Great Recession, leaving leaders feeling unprepared.
 On top of that, leaders are grappling with whether and how to adapt the furlough approaches used a decade ago to today’s pandemic environment.
 To help leaders plan, EAB has identified six considerations for designing and implementing COVID-19 furlough plans that balance savings with staff support.

 1. Minimize disruptions to employee benefits, where possible

 Institutions should strive to maximize support for affected staff whenever financially feasible.
 While virtually all institutions continue to provide health benefits for furloughed employees, Marquette University, Sacred Heart University, and Pamona College are going a step further by paying both the employer and employee portions of health insurance premiums.
 This gesture is particularly meaningful during a health crisis like COVID-19.
 On top of that, furloughed employees at Marquette University will retain their accrued paid time off and will continue accruing vacation and sick leave across the furlough period.
 Gettysburg College and Eastern Kentucky University have also sought to minimize disruptions for furloughed employees by continuing tuition benefits.

 2. Help employees understand and apply for unemployment benefits